 \section{Introduction}

-Quantum computers promise speedups for several problems, including factoring and quantum simulation \cite{Shor_1997, Lloyd_1996}.
-One application of quantum simulation is in the field of quantum chemistry, specifically the application of finding the ground state energy of a molecule \cite{Aspuru-Guzik:2005a}.
-A so-called full-configuration interaction (FCI) approach to this requires storing the molecule's full electronic wavefunction, which has a dimension that scales exponentially with the number of electrons in the molecule.
+Quantum computers offer the promise of speedup over classical computation for several problems, including factoring and quantum simulation \cite{Shor_1997, Lloyd_1996}.
+One application of quantum simulation that has been extensively studied is in the field of quantum chemistry \cite{Cao_2019, mcardle2020quantum}, particularly the application of finding the ground state energy of a molecule \cite{Aspuru-Guzik:2005a}.
+A full-configuration interaction (FCI) approach to this requires storing the molecule's full electronic wavefunction, which has a dimension that scales exponentially with the number of electrons in the molecule.
 However, in a quantum computer the number of qubits required to represent this problem grows polynomially with the number of particles rather than exponentially.
-Quantum chemistry has been extensively studied as an application of quantum computation \cite{Cao_2019, mcardle2020quantum}.

 Advances in quantum hardware have brought us into the so-called Noisy Intermediate Scale Quantum (NISQ) era \cite{Preskill_2018}.
-NISQ machines are characterized by a number of qubits ranging from 50 to a few hundred, and are notable because machines of this size begin to eclipse what is considered possible to simulate on existing supercomputers \cite{Boixo_2018, Aaronson_2016, Pednault_2017, Google_supremacy}.
-However, NISQ devices lack error correction, with two-qubit error rates often around \( 1\% \) \cite{Ballance_2016}.
+NISQ machines today are characterized by a number of qubits ranging from 50 to a few hundred, and are notable because machines of this size begin to eclipse what is considered possible to simulate on existing supercomputers \cite{Boixo_2018, Aaronson_2016, Pednault_2017, Google_supremacy}.
+However, NISQ devices lack error correction, with two-qubit error rates around \( 0.1\% \) \cite{clark2021engineering, Wright_2019, Rigetti_Specs, Google_supremacy, Kim_2023b}.
 Such errors can dramatically impact the performance of NISQ algorithms if left unchecked, as they can propagate and compound throughout a circuit's run-time.